Makerizms/Dreamscape/README.md

       - Default game modes
       - Mod, Map, and Server explorer

-Note: The name is a work in progress and any listed features are subject to change
+Note: The name aswell as the game is a work in progress and any listed features are subject to change